A post on Esquire Magazine’s website stated “Stumptown Coffee Roasters has been sold to the highest bidder”.

 Two interesting things in Stumptown’s response –

-In typical corporate speak, they dance all around whether Duane is majority owner.
+In typical corporate speak, they dance all around whether Duane is the majority owner.

 One more thing – Mr. Oregonian, it’s spelled “Esquire, not “Equire”